rasivasu/langchain-course/README.md

 # 🦜 LangChain Course: From Zero to Agent Hero

-A comprehensive collection of tutorials and projects covering the LangChain ecosystem, from basic LLM integration to advanced agentic patterns using LangGraph.
+A collection of projects covering the LangChain ecosystem, from basic LLM integration to advanced agentic patterns using LangGraph.

 ## 📁 Repository Structure